There are seven fixes for the SD card keeps disconnecting or disappearing. The table below gives an outline. Read the content for details.

 - Right-click on your SD card, and select "Change drive letter and paths..."

 - Choose a new drive letter for your SD card and click OK to save all changes.

-This method is particularly for SD card that has been using for long, of which the health state is not so well.
-Normally, a disk formatting is able to fix some elementary level of SD card corruption, and restore it as a new one.
+This method is mainly for SD card that has been used for a long, of which the health state is not so well.
+Usually, disk formatting can fix some elementary level of SD card corruption and restore it as a new one.

-- Disk formatting can be dangerous to data, though it indeed fixes many corruption issues.
-If there are important pictures, videos and other files on it, back it up before formatting.
-Otherwise, you can only rely on third-party data recovery software to recover data from a formatted SD card.
+- Disk formatting can be dangerous to data, although it indeed fixes many corruption issues.
+If there are important pictures, videos, and other files, back them up before formatting.
+Otherwise, you can only rely on a third-party EaseUS data recovery tool to recover data from a formatted SD card.